-- Passenger automobiles weighing 6,000 pounds or less. - Any other property used for transportation, unless it is an excepted vehicle. - Property generally used for entertainment, recreation, or amusement (including photographic, phonographic, communication, and video-recording equipment). - Computers and related peripheral equipment, unless used only at a regular business establishment and owned or leased by the person operating the establishment.
+- Passenger automobiles (as defined later). - Any other property used for transportation, unless it is an excepted vehicle. - Property generally used for entertainment, recreation, or amusement (including photographic, phonographic, communication, and video-recording equipment). - Computers and related peripheral equipment, unless used only at a regular business establishment and owned or leased by the person operating the establishment.
 A regular business establishment includes a portion of a dwelling unit that is used both regularly and exclusively for business as discussed in Publication 587.